 When many people think of Los Angeles, they have a specific picture in their head relating to a particular neighborhood, whether it’s the celebrity culture of Hollywood or the hot beaches of Venice or Santa Monica.

 But the cool thing about L.A. is that it’s a diverse place with lots of interesting places to see.
 The best Los Angeles neighborhoods, for me at least, include places that have a lot of culture and hipster energy.
-These are eight of my favorite LA areas.
+These are some of my favorite LA areas.

 Silver Lake

-Silver Lake is the hipster capital of the city, which means I will most likely live there if and when I eventually move to LA.
 Some of the LA hipsters will say Echo Park fits the bill more, but Echo Park still hasn’t quite reached the same level of cool Silver Lake has obtained.

 Silver Lake has everything you’d expect from such a neighborhood: Dive bars, vegan restaurants, art galleries and novelty stores with photo booths.